 This is the reason why in the BrainKraft Product Launch Framework the Customer, Segment, and Competition ‘donuts’ come before the Positioning donut.

-Develop customer archetypes now if you haven't already.
+Develop customer profiles now if you haven't already.
 Without a clear definition of your ideal customer you’re guessing at best.

 The Root Word of Positioning is Position